ThijsdeZeeuw/cloud-local-ngrok/README.md

 3. Check system resources: `htop` or `docker stats`
 4. Verify ngrok is running correctly in the dashboard
 5. On Windows, make sure Docker Desktop is running and WSL2 is properly configured

+### Common Issues

+- **"Service was pulled in as a dependency but is not enabled by the active profiles"**: This error has been fixed in the latest version.
+The default Ollama service is now always enabled regardless of profile.
+- **Cannot access Ollama when using GPU**: Make sure you have the proper GPU drivers installed and Docker has access to your GPU.

 ## Updating